MohamedKari/blog.mkari.de/content/posts/remote-docker-for-ml.md

 # Conclusion
-This post has given some guidance on how to setup a EC2 instance approriate for deep learning using `docker-machine`, and how my workflow looks like using it.
+This post has given some guidance on how to setup an EC2 instance appropriate for deep learning using `docker-machine`, and how my workflow looks like using it.

-To learn more about useful Dockerfile and Compose file templates for GPU-enabled ML containers take a look at [my post on reproducible ML research](reproducible-ml-with-docker).
+To learn more about useful Dockerfile and Compose file templates for GPU-enabled ML containers take a look at [my post on reproducible ML research](/posts/reproducible-ml-using-docker).

 [^buildkit-with-compose]: [https://github.com/docker/compose/issues/6440#issuecomment-592939294](https://github.com/docker/compose/issues/6440#issuecomment-592939294)